Sinner Edges Past Zverev To Meet Tiafoe In Cincinnati Final - UrduPoint

 Sinner Edges Past Zverev To Meet Tiafoe In Cincinnati Final

-Cincinnati, (APP - UrduPoint / Pakistan Point News - 19th Aug, 2024) Jannik Sinner ended his losing streak against Alexander Zverev with a 7-6 (11/9), 5-7, 7-6 (7/4) win on Sunday to set up a final in the Cincinnati Open against American Francis Tiafoe.
+Cincinnati, (APP - UrduPoint / Pakistan Point News - 19th Aug, 2024) Jannik Sinner ended his losing streak against Alexander Zverev with a 7-6 (11/9), 5-7, 7-6 (7/4) win on Sunday to set up a Cincinnati Open final against American Frances Tiafoe.

-The world number one had lost four of five previous matches against the German, with his only win coming at Roland Garros four years ago.
+The world number one had lost four consecutive matches to Zverev, with his only previous win over the German coming at Roland Garros four years ago.

-The tight victory took more than three hours not including a rain interruption.
+The semi-final lasted more than three hours, not including a rain interruption.

-Sinner saved two Zverev set points and won the opener on his own third chance, only to fall in the second set as he lost an early break and was broken again in the 12th game as he sent an overhead into the net.
+Sinner saved two Zverev set points and won the opener on his own third chance, only to drop the second set after he lost an early break and was broken again in the 12th game as he sent an overhead into the net.

-The third set went into a tiebreaker with Sinner taking a 5-2 lead and triumphing on his second match point.
+The third set went into a tie-break, with Sinner taking a 5-2 lead and triumphing on his second match point.

 "It was a tough match, a very exciting match," the Italian said.
 "We played in different conditions: sunny, rain and then night.